 While at work we must toil to further our technical abilities and enhance our administrative skills -- but only as they apply to our specific duties.
 Often, outside of legal work hours, we must increase our competitive rank by continuing to work or study for work.
 The wage labourer is left with little mental energy to devote towards dense research topics.
 The potential of such a worker is bent only towards competitive consumption and a narrow form of productive capacity; the complex man is reduced to simple machinery.
 The profit motive ensures an ever increasing need to enhance efficiency and throughput, at the expense of social considerations.
 It is blind and arrogant elitism to presume that those who question this arrangement do not enjoy work, for if competition is what defines the man then there is no man at all, only an automaton.
 Which is precisely the point.

 The "very weight of modern industrial organization reveals a series of dysfunctional elements.
 Work becomes routinized.
 Bureaucracy tends to dull initiative.
 Automation intensifies the difference between effort expended and results achieved.
 And leisure tends to be anomic, tending towards excitation without meaning, to a breakdown in long-range goals as such."
 It is not by chance that the day job drains us of our daily allotment of mental energy, and reduces our capacity for study outside of work.
-The structures of state-capitalism are such that the capacity for study beyond our profession is diminished and we avoid unfamiliar or complicated social disciplines such as psychology, geography, history, philosophy, and politics, instead delving into uncomplicated pursuits such as television and shopping, thus pursuing escape rather than involvement.
+The structures of modern life are such that the capacity for study beyond our profession is diminished and we avoid unfamiliar or complicated social disciplines such as psychology, geography, history, philosophy, and politics, instead delving into uncomplicated pursuits such as television and shopping, thus pursuing escape rather than involvement.
 "At least in the middle class, that fills the colleges, this technique of socializing is unerring, and the result is a generation not notable for self-confidence, determination, initiative or ingenuous idealism.
 It is a result unique in history: an elite that had imposed on itself morale fit for slaves."

 The very real and consciously developed device behind this dilemma is defined as the manufacture of consent;